-Your tour begins with a private taxi to Ortisei, a walkable, sunny village in the Gardena valley with miles of hiking trails radiating in every direction.
-You’ll hike up to a 5-star hotel high on the Alpe di Siusi and on to Selva at the upper end of the Gardena valley.
+Your tour begins with a private taxi to Ortisei, a walkable, sunny village in the Gardena Valley with miles of hiking trails radiating in every direction.
+You’ll hike up to a 5-star hotel high on the Alpe di Siusi and on to Selva at the upper end of the Gardena Valley.
 After a couple days in Selva, you’ll head east past the mighty Sella mountain to Alta Badia, where in the pleasant resort towns of Corvara and San Cassiano.
-Finally, hike over the historic mountaintop Lagazuoi to Cortina d’Ampezzo.
-Our deluxe guided tour features friendly service, gourmet meals, and some truly luxurious 4 and 5-star hotels.
+Here we can visit the historic mountaintop Lagazuoi and the Cinque Torri region.
+Our deluxe guided tour features friendly service, gourmet meals and truly luxurious 4 and 5-star hotels.

 Your typical day starts with a delicious buffet breakfast at your hotel – a feast of freshly baked bread and croissants, local meats and cheeses, cereal, fruit, eggs, coffee and freshly squeezed juice – which gives you the energy needed for the day ahead.
 Then your guide will lead you on your way through this sometimes other-worldly landscape.
 You’ll stop for a picnic lunch prepared by your guide, or perhaps stop in one of the alpine restaurants along your route.
 Luggage will be transported to your next hotel at every stop, so you’ll only need to carry a small daypack.

 You should finish your hike around 4 pm, giving you time to wash up, relax, perhaps settle into the pool, or just gaze upon the outside panorama from your room balcony.
 After that, you’ll enjoy dinner at your hotel restaurant.
 These are multi-course feasts, often featuring delicious local Austrian and Italian specialties.
 Our hotels all serve fabulous food, and dinners will be hearty, filling, well-earned and very delicious.